codefresh-io/docs.codefresh.io/_docs/promotions/promotion-components.md

 ## Promotion entities and GitOps Runtimes

-All promotion entities are stored as manifests in the Shared Configuration Repository of the GitOps Runtime designated as the [Configuration Runtime]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes/#designating-configuration-runtimes).
+Most of the core and promotion-specific entities are stored as Custom Resource Definitions (CRDs) in the Shared Configuration Repository of the GitOps Runtime designated as the [Configuration Runtime]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes/#designating-configuration-runtimes).
 If you have more than one Configuration Runtime, Codefresh automatically consolidates the settings into a single set of promotion manifests.

 {: .table .table-bordered .table-hover}